 My Minimalism Journey, “officially” began in July 2017.
 I did not set out to slim down my wardrobe to 30 items, my worldly possessions to 100, or never buy extraneous things.
 I won’t be quitting my job, getting rid of my lease, and flying away to travel the world with just a backpack.

-I’m here to remove the clutter, the extraneous, and the superfluous from my life so that I am better able to focus on what’s important, what I love, and what I find to be fulfilling.
+I’m here to remove the clutter from my life so that I am better able to focus on what’s important, what I love, and what I find to be fulfilling.
 I am bringing the Minimalism Mindset into my social, financial, and emotional life as well, and hope to maintain a lifestyle that brings me the most fulfillment and peace.
 Especially with my recent diagnosis of Rheumatoid Arthritis, whose symptoms are heavily affected by stress, I want to find ways to maintain a peaceful outlook on life so I can minimize my flares.